ibexEclaireur/disciple-tools/README.md

 The goal of the project is to create a disciple-making DRM that is incredibly simple, cheap, and fast to launch.
 Below are the simple steps to do that.

 ### Step 1
-- Download the plugin .zip file from the Disciple-Tools GitHub home page (https://github.com/DiscipleTools/disciple-tools).
+- Download the plugin .zip file from the Disciple-Tools GitHub release page (https://github.com/DiscipleTools/disciple-tools/releases).
 Save it to your desktop of anywhere so that you can easily find it in a minute.
+- Download the theme .zip file from the Disciple-Tools-Theme GitHub release page (https://github.com/DiscipleTools/disciple-tools-theme/releases)

 ### Step 2
 - Open up your Wordpress site, login to your Admin Dashboard.